Azure-Samples/azure-search-knowledge-mining/workshops/Module 4.md

 	...
  ```

-This will map the diseases into two distinct fields, so that we can assign different analyzers to each of them.
+This will map each of the names of the diseases complex types into a flat array (i.e. \["diabetes", "morquio", ...\] )

 Now, let’s reprocess documents.
 Go to the portal to **RESET** your Indexer and re **RUN** it.